fschrofner/swip/readme.md

 - Headphone State

 These rules can be freely combined (e.g. at a certain location AND a certain time).
-The app is currently in an alpha stage (all important features are implemented and should basically work, but are not tested on a widerange of devices).
+The app is currently in an alpha stage (all important features are implemented and should basically work, but are not tested on a wide range of devices).

 ##License
 SwiP: an open source intelligent profile switcher for Android